5 Keys to Thriving

-There are five essential areas of our life that, when we are highly satisfied in each of these areas, the happier we feel in our life overall.
-These 5 areas are: career, social, physical, financial, and community.
-These are the keys to not just surviving, but full thriving!
+There are 5 essential areas of our life that, when we are highly satisfied in each of these areas, the happier we feel in our life overall.

 Resilience is an essential part of our overall emotional well-being, which is less about what happens to you in life and more about how you respond to what comes your way.